-How do you apply for an IDP in Australia?
+How do you apply for an IDP in the Netherlands?

 A digital IDP takes up to 2 hours to land in your email.
 However, we will process your application within 20 minutes if you choose the Express Order option.
-A printed IDP will be delivered to your preferred address, and the estimated delivery date will vary based on your chosen delivery method (approximately 2 to 30 working days).
+A printed IDP will be delivered to your preferred address.
+The estimated delivery date will vary based on your chosen delivery method (approximately 2 to 30 working days).

 Functionality as an ID

 Suppose you do not want to carry your passport or national ID when traveling abroad for security reasons.
 In that case, you can use your international driver’s permit as an identification document instead.
 It can also be helpful if your identification documents are in a language that is not internationally recognized.

 Although some countries are willing to allow the use of a foreign driver’s license for driving for a period, an IDP can still be useful.
 Law enforcement authorities will have trouble deciphering your driver’s license information if it is not in an internationally recognized language.
 An international driver’s permit will allow police officers to quickly note down your particulars and send you on your way.

 Car rental companies

 You may need an IDP when renting a vehicle in those countries.
 Car rental agencies will recognize an IDP over your driver’s license as an IDP is recognized by the United Nations.
 You can save valuable vacation time when renting a car by carrying an international driver’s permit.

 As the Netherlands was contracted to the Geneva and Vienna Motor Traffic Conventions in 1949 and 1968, it recognizes international driver’s permits for 1 year.